 Completed in 2006, Pope Wellness Center is a 23,500 square-foot facility designed to meet the health and wellness needs of the Mount Olive community, as well as Eastern North Carolina.
 The center features state-of-the-art fitness equipment, complete with treadmills, elliptical machines, free weights and more.
 A separate yoga/aerobics room features wall-to-wall mirrors and provides space for individual use and classroom instruction.
 A regulation-size basketball court within the center can be subdivided into two smaller courts for other play, such as volleyball.
 Additional conveniences include locker rooms, showers and dressing areas.
 Health Services, student counseling, and an intercollegiate athletic training facility also reside inside Pope Wellness Center.

-Completed in 1974, Rodgers Chapel is located in the heart of University of Mount Olive’s campus and was made possible in part by a gift from the late Mrs. Sarah Condon Rodgers in memory of her husband, Will R. Rodgers.
+Completed in 1974, Rodgers Chapel is located in the heart of the University of Mount Olive’s campus and was made possible in part by a gift from the late Mrs. Sarah Condon Rodgers in memory of her husband, Will R. Rodgers.

-Located in the Lois K. Murphy Regional Center, the Student Center contains offices for the student affairs staff, as well as the James B. Hunt, Sr. Meeting Room, the James Allen (Tinker) Best Meeting Room, the Game Room and student mailboxes.
+Located in the Holmes and Lois K. Murphy Regional Center, the Student Center contains offices for the student affairs staff, as well as the James B. Hunt, Sr. Meeting Room, the James Allen (Tinker) Best Meeting Room, the Game Room and student mailboxes.

 Annie Mae Whitfield Hall and Everett Edwin Herring Hall